chrislkeller/CitySolver/README.md

 	- What are their needs?
 	- What can we do for them?

+	Some advice from [Code For America's Kevin Curry](http://codeforamerica.org/author/kevin/) helped focus ideas on this project further, when he suggested the following after I posted to a Google Group:

+	>The key element of your plan is residents working together to close their own tickets.
+That's significant.
+I think you should base everything off of that and make it totally obvious this is not a tool for reporting problems about the city that only the city can fix.

-	To this point, after presenting and thinking about this project as something "long-term" I was able to come up with the following:
+	To Kevin's point, after thinking more about this project as something "long-term" I was able to come up with the following:

 	- City residents have the power, know-how and -- I believe -- a want to work together to solve some common problems.
 	- That said, that power and ability is limited when a distinction is made between a resident's fence that is in disrepair, a street with potholes and a malfunctioning street light.